Garethvdb08/CDV01_Career_Goals_Reflection__GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_CDV01/README.md

 1. **Industries and Roles Explored**:

-   - List the industries or roles you have researched.
-   - Note any particular areas that piqued your interest.
+   _Industries/roles researched:_

+   - Web Development (Frontend & Full Stack)
+   - Software development
+   - Freelancing and remote tech work

+   _Areas that piqued my interest._

+   - Frontend development: I enjoy designing and building web pages that focus on user experience.
+   - Remote/freelance work: Being able to work independently while still contributing to real-world projects sounds exciting and aligns with my personal working style.

 2. **Alignment with Personal Profile**:

-   - Reflect on how these industries/roles align with your skills, interests, and values.
+   _How these roles align with my skillsm interests, and values:_

+   - I value continues learning, and these roles constantly evolve, offering lots of room to grow and learn.
+   - I enjoy working independetly and being trusted to take initiative, which aligns with freelance and remote work settings.

-   - Identify any gaps or areas for further exploration.
+   _Gaps or areas for further exploration:_

+   - I need to strengthen my CSS skills.

 ### Part 3: SMART Career Goals